Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 As a kid, your briefs almost certainly had a fly.
 As an adult, your briefs may or may not have a fly.
 If you are used to having a fly, don’t sweat if the briefs you want don’t have a fly.
 I started wearing no-fly underwear almost a decade ago, and while it was awkward at first, it is now second nature.
 And it turns out that many other guys pee by pulling down their waistband a bit and lifting their penis over it!

-- Horizontal fly: Same as the vertical fly, only rotated 90 degrees.
+The horizontal fly is a newer fly design and far less common than the verticaly fly.
+However, it functionnaly works the same as the vertical fly, only rotated 90 degrees.
 You pull the horizontal fly down while bringing your penis up to pee.

 Quick tip: If you must have a fly, you will limit your underwear options as so many models nowadays do not have flys (flies?), especially on the higher end.
 Having said that, while it was strange at first not having a fly, I got used to it, and now it has become second nature to pee without using a fly.
 And for a task that takes maybe a couple of minutes total of your entire day (depends on how often you pee), I encourage you to not miss out on a fantastic pair of briefs only for the lack of a fly.